SIRIUS Project. IV. The formation history of the Orion Nebula Cluster driven by clump mergers: Acknowledgments

 \section{Acknowledgments}

-The authors thank Steven Rieder for providing the \textsc{amuse} script for surface density and temperature map.
+The authors thank Steven Rieder for providing the \textsc{amuse} script for surface density and temperature map and Kurumi Ishikura and Ryoichi Nishi for discussion, Takaaki Takeda (4D2U at National Astronomical Observatory of Japan) for the visualization of the simulation, and Editage (www.editage.com) for English language editing.
 Numerical computations were carried out on Cray XC50 CPU-cluster at the Center for Computational Astrophysics (CfCA) of the National Astronomical Observatory of Japan.
-This work was supported by JSPS KAKENHI Grant Number 19H01933, 20K14532, 21J00153, 21K03614, 21K03633, 21H04499 and Initiative on Promotion of Supercomputing for Young or Women Researchers, Information Technology centre, The University of Tokyo, and MEXT as “Program for Promoting Researches on the Supercomputer Fugaku” (Toward a unified view of the universe: from large scale structures to planets, Revealing the formation history of the universe with large-scale simulations and astronomical big data).
+This work was supported by JSPS KAKENHI Grant Number 19H01933, 20K14532, 21J00153, 21K03614, 21K03633, 21H04499, 22H01259 and Initiative on Promotion of Supercomputing for Young or Women Researchers, Information Technology centre, The University of Tokyo, and MEXT as “Program for Promoting Researches on the Supercomputer Fugaku” (Toward a unified view of the universe: from large scale structures to planets, Revealing the formation history of the universe with large-scale simulations and astronomical big data).
 MF was supported by The University of Tokyo Excellent Young Researcher Program.
-L.W. thanks the financial support from JSPS International Research Fellow (Graduate School of Science, The University of Tokyo).
+L.W. thanks the support from the one-hundred-talent project of Sun Yat-sen University and the National Natural Science Foundation of China through grant 12073090.
+L.W. also thanks the financial support from JSPS International Research Fellow (Graduate School of Science, The University of Tokyo).